oliverjd/Acclimate/README.md

 ## Deployment instructions

-- Fill out the `TEMPLATE.api_keys.php` file with API keys for Weather Underground and LocationIQ, and rename to `api_keys.php`.
+- Fill out the `TEMPLATE.api_keys.php` file with API keys for OpenWeatherMap and LocationIQ, and rename to `api_keys.php`.
 - That's it!